sigasi/sigasi_insights/content/faq.md

 This sometimes happens on Windows.
 You have probably triggered a keyboard shortcut that switches your keyboard lay-out.
 Read Microsoft's documentation of the [Language bar keyboard shortcuts](https://answers.microsoft.com/en-us/windows/forum/windows_10-desktop/change-language-bar-hotkeys-in-windows-10/5ad3b017-8d03-4796-82e3-37af8d8a37b4).
-If you only use your local keyboard lay-out and not the standard English lay-out, you might as well diable the language bar.
+If you only use your local keyboard lay-out and not the standard English lay-out, you might as well disable the language bar.

 ## I don't see error icons in the Project Explorer, or I don't see the library names in the Project Explorer